rlg2161/Backgammon/README.md

 This repository is a backgammon game I wrote from scratch in Python for practice.

-As of now, the game is only playable from the terminal.
-Plays like a normal game of backgammon with error checking of illegal moves.
+As of now, the game is playable in the terminal with all features accessible or in a GUI which is permanently in mode 1 - Human is White Player and Computer is Black Player playing strategy 2.

 Currently, the AI has 3 settings - a random player, and a player guided by logic (written by me but inspired by http://www.bkgm.com/articles/Berliner/BKG-AProgramThatPlaysBackgammon/), and